fumiya2001/CS605_Fumiya_Nagatomo/Assignment_1/Test_Document.md

 ## Observation
 - All operations work correctly as I expexted
-- Devision by 0 also works by displaying 'error' message
+- Devision by 0 also works in this program by displaying 'error' message